numbat-metrics/numbat-collector-mock/README.md

 ```

-this handles quite a few race conditions for you so you can reliably test that your application code is sending the metrics you intend.
+Test that your application code is sending the metrics you intend.

 ## api